 Also, if a non-primary residence case actually gets to court, the data has to have been maintained in such a way that it's admissible as evidence.
 Nevertheless, the more methods landlords can use to back up their argument, the happier they tend to be.

-There are legitimate reasons to not live in your apartment full-time, but you have to keep your ducks in a row
+There are legitimate reasons to not live in your apartment full-time

 Some reasons for staying away from your rent-stabilized apartment are recognized as legitimate by the courts, but landlords can still use your paper trail against you, so it's important to keep all your official business tied to your long-term home.

-The concept that will be key to prove if you're away—whether you're studying, caring for an elderly relative, or touring with your band—is an intent to return, according to Kozek.
+The concept that will be crucial to prove if you're away—whether you're studying, caring for an elderly relative, or touring with your band—is an intent to return, according to Kozek.

 Susman relates the story of a long-term tenant who had lived with her daughter in Susman's Upper West Side complex for over 40 years.
 The tenant's mother died and left her a house upstate.